bockp/Edge-Detection-project/edge2.md

 ### Principal functions

 All of our principal functions take as first parameter the raster containing the pixels values of an image, and output a modified raster.
 They all work with uint8, uint16, and float32 images.
-To avoid using FOR loops as much as possible they were replaced by the use of ecmascript *map* and *forEach* functions.
+To avoid using FOR loops as much as possible they were replaced by the use of Ecmascript *map* and *forEach* functions.
 Also to avoid accumulating IF… ELSE conditional statements, they were replaced when possible  the use of the ternary operator and compacted with the use of OR and AND logical operators.

 ### Edge detection using Sobel, Prewitt, and Robert’s cross operators :